Probability density of quantum expectation values: Abstract

 \section{Abstract}

 We consider the quantum expectation value $\mathcal{A}=\langle\psi|A|\psi\rangle$ of an observable $A$ over the state $|\psi\rangle$.
 We derive the exact probability distribution of $\mathcal{A}$ seen as a random variable when $|\psi\rangle$ varies over the set of all pure states equipped with the Haar-induced measure.
 The probability density is obtained with elementary means by computing its characteristic function, both for non-degenerate and degenerate observables.
 To illustrate our results we compare the exact predictions for few concrete examples with the concentration bounds obtained using Levy's lemma.
-Finally we comment on the relevance of the central limit theorem.
+Finally we comment on the relevance of the central limit theorem and draw some results on an alternative statistical mechanics based on the uniform measure on the energy shell.